Comparing Katapult (KPLT) & Its Competitors

-Katapult (NASDAQ:KPLT – Get Rating) is one of 22 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Katapult to similar companies based on the strength of its dividends, risk, earnings, valuation, profitability, analyst recommendations and institutional ownership.
+Katapult (NASDAQ:KPLT – Get Rating) is one of 22 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Katapult to similar companies based on the strength of its earnings, profitability, institutional ownership, dividends, risk, analyst recommendations and valuation.

-Katapult has a beta of -0.68, suggesting that its stock price is 168% less volatile than the S&P 500.
-Comparatively, Katapult’s competitors have a beta of 1.26, suggesting that their average stock price is 26% more volatile than the S&P 500.

-This table compares Katapult and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Katapult and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue